by Lauren Johnson

 3819 Hamilton St.

 Founded in 1999, West Philadelphia’s Tiberino Museum is a living memorial dedicated to the memory of the late renowned Philadelphia artist Ellen Powell Tiberino.
-The museum is unique as it celebrates the artist’s life in a collective, familial way.
-Her husband, Joe, along with their children Ellen, Raphael and Gabriel, still inhabit the residence that is filled to the brim with the family’s eclectic art, which ranges from paintings to three-dimensional murals and sculpture.
+The museum is unique as it celebrates the artist’s life in a collective, familial way; her husband, Joe, passed away last year.
+But the couple's children Ellen, Raphael and Gabriel, still inhabit the residence that is filled to the brim with the family’s eclectic art, which ranges from paintings to three-dimensional murals and sculpture.
 It’s rare to have such a personal experience like this, being able to tour the house and property, meet the family and hear their stories that span nearly half a century.
 Visitors are invited to share their world by attending art salons, drawing sessions, poetry readings, musical performances and more.
 The collection not only includes the family’s art, but that of friends and others involved in the Philadelphia art community.
 Over time, the five-building complex in the Powelton Village neighborhood has grown to include a shared courtyard that has turned into a lush and expanding sculpture garden.
 Neighbors who share in the vision of encouraging art in the community have opened up their yards to expand the garden to include nine city lots.
 The Tiberino Museum offers an extraordinary opportunity to surround yourself with art and hear from the devoted family that made it possible.

 2. The Fabric Workshop and Museum